oaknational/oak-ai-lesson-assistant/README.md

     pnpm run db-push
     ```

-    2. Remove the snippets table from tables.txt, which lists the tables to be pulled from staging or production.
-Snippets is the largest table in the database and takes the majority of the time.

-    3. Seed from stg/prd (where `:prd` can be either `:prd` or `:stg`, matching the Doppler environments).
+    2. Seed from stg/prd (where `:prd` can be either `:prd` or `:stg`, matching the Doppler environments).
+This will only seed the apps table and lesson tables (used for RAG).

     ```shell
-    pnpm run db-seed-local-from:stg
+    pnpm run db-seed-local-from:prd
     ```

 ### Utility Commands